leonlinsx/minimal-mistakes/_posts/2020-03-25-striking-thoughts.md

 **Concluding thoughts**

-Many of Bruce's points are related.
-He emphasises flexibility first and foremost.
-One should be open minded, willing to change, aim to learn, reduce one's ego, and recover from failure.
+Many of Bruce's beliefs are related.
+He emphasises **flexibility first and foremost.** One should be open minded, willing to change, aim to learn, reduce one's ego, and recover from failure.
 There is no perfect state, but a continuous cycle of growth and self-improvement.

 Don't take his word for it though.
 In the end, Bruce wants you to think for yourself:

 > Truth is not to be found in a book.
 Furthermore, such a book merely presents a barrier to progress in your search for truth.
 Independent inquiry is needed in your search for truth, not dependence on anyone else's view or a mere book

-**Footnote**
+**Footnotes**
 1. Is that always the case though?
 Well, it depends...
 2. “Be like water making its way through cracks.
 Do not be assertive, but adjust to the object, and you shall find a way around or through it.
 If nothing within you stays rigid, outward things will disclose themselves.
 Empty your mind, be formless.
 Shapeless, like water.
 If you put water into a cup, it becomes the cup.
 You put water into a bottle and it becomes the bottle.
 You put it in a teapot, it becomes the teapot.
 Now, water can flow or it can crash.
 Be water, my friend.”
-3. Well, I'm hopeful I'm not bad at them forever.
+3. Well, I'm hopeful I'm not bad at them forever...

 *If you liked this, sign up for my monthly* ***[finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")***